Delino DeShields

-Delino Lamont DeShields (born January 15, 1969), also nicknamed "Bop", is an American former professional baseball second baseman.
+Delino Lamont DeShields (born January 15, 1969), also nicknamed "Bop", is an American former professional baseball second baseman and current baseball coach.
 He played for 13 seasons in Major League Baseball (MLB) for the Montreal Expos, Los Angeles Dodgers, St. Louis Cardinals, Baltimore Orioles, and Chicago Cubs between 1990 and 2002.
+He is currently the manager of the minor league Harrisburg Senators, the Double-A affiliate of the Washington Nationals.

-He managed the Louisville Bats in the Cincinnati Reds organization from 2012–2017.
-His son Delino DeShields Jr. plays for the Atlanta Braves and his daughter Diamond DeShields plays for the Chicago Sky.
+His son Delino DeShields Jr. played in MLB for seven seasons, and his daughter Diamond DeShields plays for the Chicago Sky in the WNBA.

 Early life

 DeShields was born in Seaford, Delaware where he was raised by his mother and grandmother.
 He was an All-American in baseball and basketball at Seaford High School.
 DeShields signed a letter of intent to play college basketball at Villanova University.
-However, after being selected as the 12th overall pick in the 1987 MLB draft, he chose a career in baseball; he signed for $130,000 with the Montreal Expos.
+However, after being selected as the 12th overall pick in the 1987 MLB draft, he chose a career in baseball.

 Career

+Montreal Expos

+DeShields signed for $130,000 with the Montreal Expos.

-DeShields made his Major League debut on Opening Day of the 1990 season for the Expos.
+He made his Major League debut on Opening Day of the 1990 season.
 He recorded four hits in his debut, the most for a debutant in the National League since Mack Jones 29 seasons earlier.
 He became the regular second baseman for the Expos in 1990, finishing in second place for the NL Rookie of the Year award.
 He suffered from a sophomore slump in 1991, but went on to post his two best years in 1992 and 1993, hitting .294 and averaging 45 stolen bases.

+Los Angeles Dodgers

 On November 19, 1993, DeShields was traded to the Los Angeles Dodgers for then-prospect Pedro Martínez.
 In retrospect, this is considered one of the worst trades in Dodgers history.
 DeShields hit .241 during his three years in Los Angeles, while Martinez went on to win three Cy Young Awards and established himself among the greatest pitchers of all time.

+St. Louis, Baltimore and Chicago

-In 1996, DeShields signed as a free agent with the St. Louis Cardinals, and later played with the Baltimore Orioles and Chicago Cubs.
-In 2001, he was the last out in Hideo Nomo's no-hitter against the Baltimore Orioles.
+In November 1996, DeShields signed as a free agent with the St. Louis Cardinals.
+In December 1998, he signed with the Baltimore Orioles.
+On April 4, 2001, he was the last out in Hideo Nomo's no-hitter against the Baltimore Orioles.
+In July 2001, the Orioles released DeShields and he signed with the Chicago Cubs.

-After playing career
+Post-playing career

 DeShields is the co-founder of the Urban Baseball League.
 He also travels with Oil Can Boyd to promote baseball in African American communities.